There are many inequalities within the NHS that impact BAME staff and patients, and understanding this is important for your Medical School interview

 you might get asked about BAME inequalities.

-Some of the inequalities that face BAME staff includes:
+Some of the inequalities faced by BAME staff include:

-- Inaccurate representation amongst board members.
+- Unequal representation amongst board members.
 19.7% of the NHS workforce is made up of BAME groups, but just 8.4% of board members are from a BAME background.

 - Recruitment problems.
 Lack of diverse representation at a senior level produces barriers for BAME staff, particularly during the recruitment process.
 White applicants are 1.46 times likelier to be appointed from shortlisting as opposed to BAME applicants.